 The Downsides of Manual Approvals

-For companies that don’t automate their approval systems, it means that every purchase order, contract, employee timecard, or any number of other documents must be manually reviewed by an employee and forwarded on to everyone in the approval chain.
+For companies that don’t automate their approvals, it means that every purchase order, contract, employee timecard, or any number of other documents must be manually reviewed by an employee and forwarded on to everyone in the approval chain.

 As can probably be imagined, a manual approval process can easily become an inefficient, time-consuming, and frustrating process.
 It can also quickly become costly, with the average paper invoice costing anywhere from $12 to $30 to process according to Sterling Commerce.

 Other key challenges associated with manual approvals include a lack of centralized knowledge about where items, documents, and other things needing approval are in the process.

 There can also be delayed deliveries, missing payments to clients and from vendors, and slipshod management of documents.

 The biggest gap might relate to production.
 A study by iPayables found that employees could process 12 times as many invoices electronically as manually, or 479 to 42 in a day, respectively.